Question: Do I need a hair and/or makeup consultation?

 * Caution: If you do tip, please give it directly to the vendor.
 Do not leave thousands of dollars of cash l in the hands of event planners and their assistants to hand it out to your vendors for you.
 No matter how much you would like to trust your planner and their assistants, intentionally and unintentionally, it does sometimes, becomes " lost " and or sometimes or " forgotten " or even handed out to the incorrect people or a planners favored vendor.

 Unfortunately, this year, I just found out that a 400. tip was " forgotten " to be given to my team and myself after 5 months had passed.
 Luckily, the Mother of the Bride and I became Friends after the wedding.
-It was only in speaking to the assistant of the event planner, while I was telling her how much I just loved the Mother of the Bride, " she was great! ", I said and mentioned that the Mother of the Bride will be flying me out to New York for makeup lessons.
+It was only in speaking to the assistant of the event planner, while I was telling her how much I just loved the Mother of the Bride, " she was great! ", I mentioned that the Mother of the Bride will be flying me out to New York for makeup lessons.

 The event planner's assistant didn't know what say, she actually turned white.
 She had no idea that I would stay in touch with the Mother of the bride, and she came clean about the tip. " Oh, I forgot, I have a 400. tip for you! " ( mind you, this was 5 months later!)